-Focus groups are popular because they’re easy to set up.
-And they can be really useful in getting feedback on how to improve product or service functionality.
+Focus groups have been the default research method for decades.
+They’re convenient for researchers as they’re easy to set up.
+Or they were.
+They can be really useful in getting feedback on how to improve product or service functionality.
 And that’s important.

 1. Focus groups fib

 they want to be perceived, not how they are.

 Our deep social listening often finds answers

 without even asking questions.
 If there’s no social